CathyQian/website/blogs/2020-01-12-Kubernetes and Kubeflow.md

 ![](2020-08-30-16-05-02.png)

 Advantages of Microservices:
-- language independent (microservices commuicate via HTTP)
+- language independent (microservices commuicate via HTTP, so that different microservices can be written in different programming languages)
 - fast iterations
 - small teams (smaller projects --> smaller teams)
 - fault isolation (one fail, won't intervene other microservices)